-To link to this resource use: https://libraries.indiana.edu/resources/globearchive
+To link to this database use: https://libraries.indiana.edu/databases/globearchive

 Documents related to the reconstructed Globe Theater.
 The resource covers over 200 performances through prompt books, wardrobe notes, programs, publicity material, annual reports, show reports, photographs and architectural plans.